96boards/documentation/enterprise/developerbox/installation/README.md

  4. Choose **Boot Manager**
  5. From the boot options in the Boot Manager Menu, choose your USB device to start the installer.

+**Note: Upon completion of OS installation return switch SW3-2 to the "On" postion and reboot.

 ***